 Eurycea lucifuga (Rafinesque, 1822)

 Similar Species: Long-tailed Salamander.
-See Key to Illinois Salamanders for help with identification.
+See Key to Adult and Larval Salamanders of Illinois for help with identification.

 Subspecies: None recognized.

 Description: A very long (up to 18 cm TL) salamander with a wide head and scattered black spots or blotches forming no pattern anywhere on body.
 Belly unspotted and pale yellowish.
 Mature male has a mental hedonic gland at the tip of the lower jaw and swollen cirri at the ends of nasolabial grooves.
 Larva slender, with low tail fin and long gill rami, darkly pigmented on anterior half of throat, and with a broad pale stripe down back.
 Recently transformed juvenile has shorter tail and is more yellow, closely resembling long-tailed salamanders; check differences in throat and tail pigment.

 Habitat: Twilight zone of limestone caves and limestone crevices offer optimal habitat.
 Also found deeper within caves, and under rocks, logs, and plant debris in woodlands near caves, and around spring-fed swamps.